Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: Empirical Evaluations

-\textbf{Datasets Information and Feature Engineering.} We evaluate our algorithms on four datasets that have been commonly used in the fair machine learning literature \citep{zafar2017fairness, donini2018empirical}.
+We evaluate our algorithms on four datasets that have been commonly used in the fair machine learning literature \citep{zafar2017fairness, donini2018empirical}.
+We apply one-hot encoding to all categorical attributes and normalize all numerical attributes with zero mean and unit variance.
 The summary statistics of the datasets are given in Table \ref{tab:datasets}.

 \begin{itemize} \item The \texttt{Adult} dataset is based on US census data and consists in predicting whether income exceeds $\$ 50K$ a year.
 The sensitive attribute is the gender of the individual, i.e. female ($Z=a$) or male ($Z=b$). \item The \texttt{Bank} dataset consists in predicting whether a client will subscribe to a term deposit.
 The sensitive attribute is the age of the individual: $Z=a$ when the age is less than 25 or over 60 and $Z=b$ otherwise. \item The \texttt{Compas} dataset consists in predicting recidivism of convicts in the US.
 The sensitive variable is the race of the individual, precisely $Z=a$ if the individual is categorized as non Caucasian and $Z=b$ if the individual is categorized as Caucasian. \item The \texttt{Default} dataset \citep{yeh2009comparisons} investigates customers’ default payments.
 The goal is to predict whether a customer will face the default situation in the next month or not.
 The sensitive attribute is the gender of the individual, i.e. female ($Z=a$) or male ($Z=b$). \end{itemize}